Synonyms and other taxonomic changes

 Life Cycle

-Spiny caterpillars, but with no prominent spines on head; the spines bear branches.
+Spiny caterpillars, but with no prominent spines on head; spines on body bear branches.
 Color varies considerably from species to species, and often within one species.
-I'm aware of no reports of spines being capable of stinging.
+Spines not capable of stinging.
 There is a row of spines down the middle of the back (as in all subfamily Nymphalidae species).
-Pupae are usually brownish but may be green, gray, etc.; are angular but without long projections (they have short points) and often with a metallic gold sheen.
+Pupae are usually brownish but may be green, gray, etc.; are angular but without long projections (they have short points) and often with a metallic gold or silvery sheen.

 Remarks